tracespace/gerber-to-svg/packages/gerber-plotter/API.md

 #### optimize paths option

 This option is off by default.
-When `optimizePaths` is true, the plotter will reorganize segments in any given stroke or region for efficiency at the expense of plotting speed.
+When `optimizePaths` is true, the plotter will reorganize segments in any given stroke or region for file-size efficiency at the expense of plotting speed.
 It does this by gathering all points and segments and then re-playing them in adjacency order.
 This results in smaller stroke and fill objects by removing unnecessary plotter moves.

 For example, with `optimizePaths` on, if the Gerber file says `MOVE TO (1, 1); LINE TO (2, 1); MOVE TO (2, 2); LINE TO (2, 1)`, the plotter will convert that to `LINE FROM (1, 1) TO (2, 1); LINE FROM (2, 1) TO (2, 2)`